 The trade-off, however, is hotter weather.

 The beach is close enough to San José.
-You can head out for the day without having to stay for the night if you are just wanting an afternoon in the sun.
+You can head out for the day without having to stay for the night if you just want an afternoon in the sun.
 There are also direct buses if you want to save on a car rental.

-Manuel Antonio National Park is 2.5 hours from San José and has you landing in the middle of the rainforest, ziplining across the canopy, and guarding your belongings against the capuchin monkeys along the shores of the beach.
-A true Costa Rican wildlife adventure!
+Manuel Antonio National Park is 2.5 hours from San José and has you landing in the middle of the rainforest, ziplining across the canopy, and guarding your belongings against the capuchin monkeys along the beach’s shores.
+It is a true Costa Rican wildlife adventure!

 Do I need to buy a car if I live in San José?